-As for FORMALITY and AGE, the two scales also appear to capture different dimensions of French speakers' preferences.
-For the "good French" scale, effects of FORMALITY appear to be very similar to those observed in Experiment 1 (Figure 8): fronting-withinversion- sentences are rated higher than both other types overall, and the contrast is bigger in formal contexts (evidence for the fronting vs. fronting-with-inversion contrast $(\hat{\beta} = -0.35, P(\beta < 0 = 0.83), 95\%CrI = [-1.08, 0.36])$.
-The pattern is different on the "suitability" scale, with all three variants yielding ratings around 5/6 on this scale, whatever the context.
-When looking at the results in more detail, however, the type yielding the highest ratings in the formal contexts is in-situ, when fronting and fronting-with-inversion sentences yield roughly similar ratings, and in the informal contexts, fronting-with-inversion sentences yield the lowest ratings.
+For FORMALITY, the two scales also appear to capture different dimensions of the preferences of French speakers.
+For the "good French" scale, effects of FORMALITY appear to be very similar to those observed in Experiment 1 (Figure 8): fronting-with-inversionsentences are rated higher than both other types overall, and the contrast is bigger in formal contexts (evidence for the fronting vs. fronting-with-inversion contrast ($\hat{\beta} = -$ 0.35, $P(\beta < 0 = 0.83)$, 95%CrI = [-1.08,0.36]).
+The pattern is different on the "suitability" scale, with the three variants yielding ratings around 5/6 on this scale, whatever the context.
+However, when looking at the results in more detail, the type yielding the highest ratings in the formal contexts is in-situ, when fronting and fronting-withinversion sentences yield roughly similar ratings, and in the informal contexts, frontingwith-inversion sentences yield the lowest ratings.
 The model run for this scale yields robust evidence that the fronting vs. fronting-with-inversion contrast is reduced in the formal contexts (TYPEFORMALITY interaction, $\hat{\beta} = -0.42$, P($\beta < 0 = 0.90$), 95%CrI = [-1.08,0.24]), and also evidence with respect to the in-situ vs. fronting-with-inversion contrast (TYPEFORMALITY interaction, $\hat{\beta} = -0.46$, P($\beta < 0 = 0.87$), 95%CrI = [-1.29,0.36]).
+One could wonder why judgments on the 'good French' scale would be at all influenced by context formality if all it captures is the participants' knowledge of prescriptive norms.
+One possible answer is that these norms allow for some degree of style-shifting, as a reviewer suggests.
+Another perspective on this would be that formal contexts can sometimes reinforce the perception of well-formedness of the standard form when it is used, with a near ceiling effect in that condition for the fronting-with-inversion type (mean rating of 5.66/6 and a smaller standard deviation than all other typecontext combination, on this scale and on the other).